Logo for the Southeastern Writing Center Association Center Acknowledgement and Recognition of Excellence (CARE) Certification

 • hold webinars on finding, using, and citing sources each semester in APA style and in the fall semester on Chicago style.

 We are available to communicate and work flexibly with you in the fall and spring semesters by appointment via audio/video/whiteboard chat and written asynchronous feedback.
-Note: in the summer and winter sessions, when the Writing Fellows are not available, you may seek tutoring in writing at no cost to you from tutor.com; click Tutoring in your SPS course site to access this resource.
+Note: in the summer and winter sessions, when the Writing Center is closed, you may seek tutoring in writing at no cost to you from tutor.com; click Tutoring in your SPS course site to access this resource.

 Please view the instructions for making an appointment or submitting work for written feedback here.
 You can also email us if you have questions.